nelsonphaerchen/bitbucket-automation/README.md

 * This API is only accessible with the following authentication types: apppassword, session, api_token

 **Delete User to the Repository**:
-* python3 cli.py addUser workspace "repository-name" "User UID"
+* python3 cli.py deleteUser workspace "repository-name" "User UID"
 * This API is only accessible with the following authentication types: apppassword, session, api_token

 **Branch Restriction**: